 Please do not place the following items into your green waste bin:

-- Plastic bags and bin liners - including biodegradable plastic bags
+- Plastic bags, bin liners and soft plastics - including biodegradable plastic bags

 - Garden furniture